-This white poster frame from Americanflat fits in well in many situations.
+This poster frame from Americanflat fits in well in many situations.
 Built with a wood frame, this model measures 24 by 36 inches.
 The maker also offers other sizes, ranging from 12 by 18 inches to 24 by 36 inches.
 This frame can be hung horizontally or vertically depending on the preferred orientation of the piece.

 A polished plexiglass panel serves as a glazing covering.
 Though not as clear as high-quality glass, the plastic is highly transparent, shatterproof, and weighs less than glass.
 This model includes a backboard for preventing slipping and wrinkling.
 Overall, the Americanflat model is an excellent combination of price, utility, and quality.